FascodeNet/alterlinux/channels/i3/README.md

 - Change the panel
 Use the Theme Manager described above
 - Change the system settings, such as screen resolution, etc.
-Use bmenu (setting manager) as described above
+Use system manager as described above
 - Change the wallpaper.
 Edit `~/.config/i3/config` , and add line 16 `exec --no- startup-id "feh --bg-fill ***` with the path to the wallpaper in the *** position.
 - Hide the window with the operating instructions.